Skip to main content

 database is locked metastore errorsTwo writers sharing one metastore path.Ensure only one writer; use distinct metastore paths per instance.

-Query slower than expected for cold dataSegment cache too small for working set.Increase cayenne_segment_cache_mb.
+Query slower than expected for cold dataSegment cache too small for the working set of every table sharing it.Increase runtime.params.cayenne_segment_cache_mb.

-High S3 request costSegment cache misses on every query.Increase segment cache; consider partition_by aligned with query filters.
+High S3 request costSegment cache misses on every query.Increase runtime.params.cayenne_segment_cache_mb; consider partition_by aligned with query filters.

 Upload throughput does not scale with concurrencyNetwork or S3 Express One Zone TPS limit.Use S3 Express One Zone in the same AZ; benchmark with upload_concurrency to find the right setting.